mijnverbruik/dsmr/README.md

 value -> float '*' string : extract_measurement('$1', '$3').
 ```

-OBIS code mapping is centralized in the `DSMR.OBIS` Elixir module, which serves as the single source of truth for all field mappings.
+OBIS code mapping is centralized in the `DSMR.OBIS` Elixir module (`lib/dsmr/obis.ex`), which serves as the single source of truth for all field mappings.
 The parser calls this module at runtime to map OBIS codes like `[1,0,1,8,1]` to field names like `:electricity_delivered_1`.

 Special cases are handled directly in the parser:
 - **MBus devices**: Fields with wildcards (e.g., `0-*:24.1.0`) are grouped by channel